-Here’s the Wikipedia definition of an NFT: An NFT (non-fungible token) is a non-interchangeable unit of data stored on a blockchain, a form of digital ledger, that can be sold and traded.
+Here’s the Wikipedia definition of an NFT: An NFT (non-fungible token) is a non-interchangeable unit of data stored on a blockchain, a form of digital ledger, that can be stored in a wallet or sold and traded.

 Unfortunately, if you don’t know what blockchain is, then this definition shouldn’t make much sense to you.

 I know, know – we yet again have to give a definition to explain another definition.

 But it will be the last time – I promise.

 So, let’s get to it!

 What is Blockchain?